Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 Create the database `booksdb` with tables to represent Authors, Books and the many-to-many relationship between Authors and Books.
 Execute this [sample script for books schema and data](../../samples/getting-started/azure-sql-db/exercise/exercise-library.azure-mysql.sql) in the Azure MySQL Database you decided to use.

-- `dbo.authors`: Table containing authors
+- `authors`: Table containing authors
-- `dbo.books`: Table containing books
+- `books`: Table containing books
-- `dbo.books_authors`: Table associating books with respective authors
+- `books_authors`: Table associating books with respective authors

 ## Creating a configuration file for DAB
 The Data API Builder engine needs a configuration file.
 There you'll define which database DAB targets, and which entities and associated properties are to be exposed by the API.